Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Constant Contact reviews frequently mention that it is “user-friendly, even for non-techies” and praise the “customer service there to help every step of the way” with Constant Contact.
 The criticism about “pricing as our list grows” matches my experience with Constant Contact—it gets expensive fast, especially without unlimited contact options.

 Mailchimp reviews highlight the “wide variety of tools” and “very easy to use and well-designed” interface.
-But users also note that “Because Mailchimp has so many features, it can be a bit hard to find what you are looking for sometimes”—a frustration I share when navigating their increasingly complex platform.
+But users also note that “Mailchimp has so many features, it can be a bit hard to find what you are looking for sometimes”—a frustration I share when navigating their increasingly complex platform.

 Reddit doesn’t hold back.
-Constant Contact is criticized for reliability issues, with users claiming it “getting worse every single year” and reporting campaigns that fail to send with Constant Contact.
+Constant Contact is criticized for reliability issues, with users claiming it “gets worse every single year” and reporting campaigns that fail to send with Constant Contact.
 The “buggy” automation complaints about the platform are valid—I’ve experienced similar frustrations.

 Mailchimp criticism centers on “hitting limitations quickly” in automation and support being “the worst.”
 But users acknowledge the strong API and ecosystem.
 One comment that resonates: it works well for ecommerce integrations, “provided you can handle the rising costs.”